matbun/CovidApplication/README.md

 # CovidApp
+I made a web application with Angular for visualization of daily Covid updates.
-Check it out this app here! https://covidapp-451c6.firebaseapp.com
+Check it out the app here! https://covidapp-451c6.firebaseapp.com

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.